 The tool is easy to use so any brand owner can implement it on their website, and it’s easy to install so there’s no complicated coding or programming skills necessary.
 Updating your Beamer newsfeed couldn’t be simpler either, and you have the option to add videos, GIFs, photos, links, and calls-to-action to each update and announcement so you can customize every Beamer post to suit your needs.

 It’s a flexible tool with several valuable features and services that we’ll discuss in more detail further on, and it’s optimized to be used for blogs, SaaS, ecommerce businesses, and websites so it can even be tailored to different use-cases.

 Who Beamer is For

 Beamer is for website owners whose main interest is to create long-term user loyalty and whose fundamental goal is to bring back visitors and customers to their site repeatedly.
 For most website owners, both of these outcomes should be applicable and therefore, Beamer is in most cases a valuable tool for all website owners.

 Beamer helps website owners achieve these outcomes by giving them the ability to communicate their most important messages more easily with their website visitors.
-Other methods of communication, such as email campaigns, are starting to become oversaturated marketing methods which is causing communication challenges between audiences and brands.
-Beamer, however, is able to help brands create a more direct pathway of communication to their audience which helps build, maintain and grow better customer relationships in the long term.
-This ultimately improves brand loyalty, customer retention and conversions which businesses can reap the benefits of throughout their lifetime.
+Other methods of communication, such as email campaigns, are starting to become oversaturated marketing methods that are causing communication challenges between audiences and brands.
+Beamer, however, is able to help brands create a more direct pathway of communication to their audience which helps build, maintain, and grow better customer relationships in the long term.
+This ultimately improves brand loyalty, customer retention, and conversions which businesses can reap the benefits of throughout their lifetime.